iankisali/C-Data-Structures-Algorithms/Data Stuctures/README.md

 ### 2. Doubly Linked List
 Doubly linked list is a data structure in which each node contains data and two links.
 One link points to the previous node and another link point to the next node.
 It can be used because of following reasons :
 - Easier to delete node
-- Can be iterated in reverse order without recursion implmentation
+- Can be iterated in reverse order without recursion implementation
 - Insertion or removal is fast